 “I —, ”

 “We all have duties we must perform.
 I’ve been doing mine for years, filling father’s position on the council, and now it’s your turn.
 Think of it this way: you’ll get to be a part of the story for once, instead of just reading about them.
-I know it’ll be hard leaving her, but think of the story you’ll get to tell Ofelia— you’ll prevent a war, rescue a king.
+I know it’ll be hard leaving Ofelia, but think of the story you’ll get to tell her— you’ll prevent a war, rescue a king.
 You’ll be a real-life Egil.”

 Gareth stared down at his hands.
 He did want that.
 He wanted to be someone Ofelia could look up to, and if he passed on this opportunity because of fear, he wouldn’t be.
 But if Orean really did kidnap a Unity King, is it so far a stretch to think they might use violence against whoever Unity sent their way?

 He sighed.
 “Can I have time to think about it?”